 - Chapter titles

 - Blockquotes (I have a few variations, representing text from various sources)

 - Direct thoughts (a character Style, to preserve the italics I’m using for these)

-Note that if you are using italics for things like direct thoughts, or for emphasis or whatever, you want to find and define those first before you do the process on your Normal text style, or bye-bye italics!
+Note that if you are using italics for things like direct thoughts, or for emphasis or whatever, you want to find and define those first before you do this on your Normal text, or bye-bye italics!

 As I said, for a semi-professional longform document app, Scrivener’s export to Word should not be this hard.
 I hope they address this in upcoming releases, because it’s one thing to do this every couple of months in preparation of publication, and even that’s a pain, but clearly this will not scale.
 And right now it’s the suckiest step in the entire workflow getting text from brain to print and digital.